-Direct Scripts has notified the university that it will cease providing maintenance medications effective June 30.
-MedImpact, the company that manages the university’s overall prescription benefits, will assume responsibility for your maintenance medications starting July 1.
+MedImpact, the company that manages the university’s overall prescription benefits, assumed responsibility for your maintenance medications starting July 1.

 Frequently Asked Questions